jianminchen/Leetcode_Julia/README.md

 **June 28, 2020**<br>
 9:29 AM - Willingdon church service time - stay at home - coffee break - milk break<br>
-I started slowly to workon Leetcode mock interview day by day, now I just completed more than 4 mock interviews.
+I started slowly to work on Leetcode mock interview day by day, now I just completed more than 4 mock interviews.
 I learn the importance of training and solve unknown algorithms in limit time.
 I like to push myself to learn and work on my crafting skills. <br>

 I stopped my practice from January to June since I started to be a stock investor, a learner and so scared to go through the market crash and recovery.
 Holding my 10 years full time saving to play with stock market as an investor. <br>